semaphoreP/codeastro/details.md

 We will also host a workshop dinner on Thursday June 23rd at 6pm at [El Cholo Pasadena](https://goo.gl/maps/wrSY6irmCEWvSxUr9).

-## COVID Policy
+### COVID Policy
-We encourage the wearing of masks during indoor activities.
+Masking is optional.
 If you do test positive for COVID, please let us know and attend the workshop remotely.
-We can help arrange for you to properly quarantine until you recover.
+We can cover costs for you to properly quarantine in a hotel room until you recover.

-## Recording Policy
+### Getting to Evanston from O'Hare International Airport
-We are going to record to workshop to enable broader access to the materials from Code/Astro.
-We plan on sharing the recordings publicly on Youtube.
-By attending Code/Astro either in-person or remotely, you consent to being recorded.
-Please contact us if you wish to be removed from recordings.
+Add info here.

-## Parking Information (to be updated for 2023)
+### Parking Information (to be updated for 2023)
 Parking info for visitors to Caltech is [here](https://parking.caltech.edu/parking-info/visitor-parking).
 If you are receiving travel support, please save your parking receipts, and we will be able to reimburse you after the workshop.